larsiusprime/polymod/README.md

 "Okay," you say, "I can replace all the assets I want, but how do I override the base game's code?"

 Polymod doesn't provide any basic method for handling this, but it should be naturally possible if the game's developer has exposed a proper scripting platform and API.
-Any script file represented as text can be replaced, adeed to, or modified, the same as any other data file.
+Any script file represented as text can be replaced, added to, or modified, the same as any other data file.

 # Best Practices